benzman81/homebridge-http-webhooks/README.md

                 "cache_directory": "./.node-persist/storage", // (optional, default: "./.node-persist/storage")
-                "http_auth_user": "test", // (optional, only if you like to secure your api) "http_auth_pass": "test", // (optional, only if you like to secure your api) "sensors": [
+                "http_auth_user": "test", // (optional, only if you like to secure your api) "http_auth_pass": "test", // (optional, only if you like to secure your api) "https": true, // (optional, only if you like to secure your api using a selfsigned ssl certificate) "sensors": [
                     {
                         "id": "sensor1",